 |Value for money|| |

 |Transparency of charges|

 Star ratings based on a June 2019 Which? survey of 3,574 members of the general public, in which 49 people told us they had their mortgage with Leeds Building Society.
 Where no rating is given the sample size was too small.

 What kinds of mortgages does Leeds offer?

-When we checked in July 2018, there were around 150 mortgages available from Leeds.
+When we checked in September 2019, there were over 100 mortgages available from Leeds Building Society.